NuWave Investment Management LLC Purchases 3,799 Shares of RingCentral, Inc. (NYSE:RNG)

-NuWave Investment Management LLC boosted its stake in shares of RingCentral, Inc. (NYSE:RNG – Get Rating) by 156.3% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 6,229 shares of the software maker’s stock after buying an additional 3,799 shares during the quarter.
-NuWave Investment Management LLC’s holdings in RingCentral were worth $249,000 as of its most recent SEC filing.
+NuWave Investment Management LLC grew its position in RingCentral, Inc. (NYSE:RNG – Get Rating) by 156.3% in the third quarter, according to its most recent filing with the SEC.
+The fund owned 6,229 shares of the software maker’s stock after acquiring an additional 3,799 shares during the period.
+NuWave Investment Management LLC’s holdings in RingCentral were worth $249,000 as of its most recent filing with the SEC.

-Several other large investors have also modified their holdings of the business.
-Richelieu Gestion PLC grew its position in shares of RingCentral by 348.7% in the 3rd quarter.
-Richelieu Gestion PLC now owns 1,400 shares of the software maker’s stock worth $56,000 after buying an additional 1,088 shares during the last quarter.
-Nordea Investment Management AB grew its position in RingCentral by 18.6% during the 3rd quarter.
-Nordea Investment Management AB now owns 5,575 shares of the software maker’s stock worth $225,000 after purchasing an additional 874 shares during the last quarter.
-Pendal Group Ltd grew its position in RingCentral by 185.7% during the 3rd quarter.
-Pendal Group Ltd now owns 15,515 shares of the software maker’s stock worth $620,000 after purchasing an additional 10,084 shares during the last quarter.
-Allworth Financial LP grew its position in RingCentral by 333.2% during the 3rd quarter.
-Allworth Financial LP now owns 1,096 shares of the software maker’s stock worth $44,000 after purchasing an additional 843 shares during the last quarter.
-Finally, Banque Cantonale Vaudoise grew its position in RingCentral by 26.1% during the 3rd quarter.
-Banque Cantonale Vaudoise now owns 1,933 shares of the software maker’s stock worth $77,000 after purchasing an additional 400 shares during the last quarter.
-Institutional investors own 88.09% of the company’s stock.
+A number of other large investors also recently modified their holdings of the company.
+Sumitomo Life Insurance Co. lifted its position in RingCentral by 4.5% in the 2nd quarter.
+Sumitomo Life Insurance Co. now owns 4,467 shares of the software maker’s stock valued at $233,000 after acquiring an additional 192 shares in the last quarter.
+Oppenheimer & Co.
+Inc. lifted its position in RingCentral by 4.2% in the 1st quarter.
+Oppenheimer & Co.
+Inc. now owns 4,941 shares of the software maker’s stock valued at $579,000 after acquiring an additional 200 shares in the last quarter.
+D.A.
+Davidson & CO. lifted its position in shares of RingCentral by 7.3% during the 1st quarter.
+D.A.
+Davidson & CO. now owns 4,125 shares of the software maker’s stock worth $483,000 after buying an additional 282 shares in the last quarter.
+Advisors Asset Management Inc. lifted its position in shares of RingCentral by 51.5% during the 1st quarter.
+Advisors Asset Management Inc. now owns 886 shares of the software maker’s stock worth $104,000 after buying an additional 301 shares in the last quarter.
+Finally, Ronald Blue Trust Inc. bought a new position in shares of RingCentral during the 2nd quarter worth approximately $41,000.
+88.09% of the stock is currently owned by institutional investors.

+Several equities analysts have commented on the stock.
+Raymond James dropped their target price on shares of RingCentral from $90.00 to $75.00 and set a “strong-buy” rating on the stock in a research report on Thursday, November 10th.
+BTIG Research cut shares of RingCentral from a “buy” rating to a “neutral” rating in a research report on Tuesday, October 18th.
+Morgan Stanley raised shares of RingCentral from an “equal weight” rating to an “overweight” rating and dropped their target price for the stock from $55.00 to $50.00 in a research report on Wednesday, December 14th.
+Mizuho lowered their price target on shares of RingCentral from $80.00 to $50.00 and set a “buy” rating on the stock in a report on Thursday, November 10th.
+Finally, Credit Suisse Group began coverage on shares of RingCentral in a report on Friday, September 23rd.
+They issued a “neutral” rating and a $40.00 price target on the stock.
+One investment analyst has rated the stock with a sell rating, seven have given a hold rating, eighteen have given a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, RingCentral presently has an average rating of “Moderate Buy” and a consensus price target of $80.58.

 RingCentral Stock Up 6.4 %